-The list of theatrical greats who have performed at this 1240 seat venue is huge, and includes such luminaries as Vivian Leigh and Michael Gambon.
+The list of theatrical greats who have performed at this 1240 seat venue includes Vivian Leigh and Michael Gambon.

-Today, the Regent’s Park Open Air Theatre enjoys consistent success and is known as a unique and beautiful place in which to see Shakespeare plays, one-off concert performances and musicals.
+Today, the Regent’s Park Open Air Theatre enjoys consistent success and is known as a unique and beautiful place in which to see Shakespeare plays, one-off concert performances and musicals, including award-winning productions of To Kill a Mockingbird and The Sound of Music, as well as Into the Woods, which won the Olivier Award for Best Musical Revival and transferred to the Delacorte Theatre, Central Park, New York in 2012.

 Whatever you decide to see at the Regent’s Park Open Air Theatre, we wish you an entertaining and rewarding visit.